colinyjchung/jinnzhong/content/posts/20220120-First-Time-I-Wanted-To-Be-An-Author.md

 I didn't write stories as a hobby or anything.
 I imagined stuff but didn't write it down.

-In high school, I shifted to waiting to be a musician.
+In high school, I shifted to wanting to be a musician.
 This was a decade long love affair until I gave up when I was 22 or 23.
 That's when I thought about storytelling again.
 After I accepted I'd never go to NYC to be a singer-songwriter or anything like that.